-ABI – Acquired Brain Injury Services
+Acquired Brain Injury (ABI) Services

 "Productive Lives in the Community"

-About this Program - Marrakech, Inc. is approved by the State of Connecticut to provide a broad array of services to people who have acquired brain injuries.
+Description: Marrakech, Inc. is approved by the State of Connecticut to provide a broad array of services to people who have acquired brain injuries.
 These services are intended to assist people in leading productive lives in the community.
 Person-centered services are the result of a team process that identifies goals, interests, preferences, needs and resources.
 The team is comprised of the person served, a cognitive behaviorist, a social worker, the family, and community nursing services as well as representatives from Marrakech, Inc. Once the service plan is in place, Marrakech works with the individual and other team members to achieve the established objectives.
 Highly individualized services are designed to provide assistance with securing housing, supports in their home, employment assistance, skill building and case management.

 Professionals and paraprofessionals that have completed the standard ABI training program carry out the service plan.
 When ILST is part of the service plan, staff must also be ILST-certified.
-Marrakech's Clinical Director for ABI Services conducts regular staff training activities to ensure staff stays up to date on the latest ABI strategies and information, both in a group setting as well as individually with staff and consumers.
+Marrakech's Clinical Director for ABI Services conducts regular staff training activities to ensure staff stays up to date on the latest ABI strategies and information, both in a group setting as well as individually with staff and individuals.
 In addition, both the Clinical Director and the Vice President of ABI Services are Certified Brain Injury Specialists.

 The services that Marrakech, Inc. offers through this program are: